 You could learn all of the tips and tricks in the world about how to take better landscape photos, but there’s no school or workshop that will teach you how to become a better landscape photographer than nature itself.

 Only hours of practice in the field with an open eye and desire for creativity will make you a better photographer.

 So, get out there and start applying these tips and techniques we’ve shared with you so you can learn how to utilize each to its full advantage.
 You’ll find out what works and what doesn’t for different scenes and discover your own tricks along the way.

-This article was written by Stephen Hockman (www.freedigitalphotographytutorials.com).
-He spends a lot of his time shooting photographs and looking for ways to improve upon his skills.
+Stephen Hockman (www.freedigitalphotographytutorials.com) spends a lot of his time shooting photographs and looking for ways to improve upon his skills.